All Products

 └──────────┴──────────────────────────────────────┴──────────────────────┴──────────────────────┴─────────────────┴───────┘

-select * from system.storage_policies;
+SELECT * FROM system.storage_policies;

 ┌─policy_name──┬─volume_name─┬─volume_priority─┬─disks──────────────────────────────┬─volume_type─┬─max_data_part_size─┬─move_factor─┬─prefer_not_to_merge─┐

-│ default │ single │ 1 │ ['disk1','disk2','disk3','disk4'] │JBOD │ 0 │ 0 │ 0 │
+│ default │ single │ 1 │ ['disk1','disk2','disk3','disk4'] │ JBOD │ 0 │ 0 │ 0 │

-│ hdfs_ttl │ local │ 1 │ ['disk1','disk2','disk3','disk4'] │JBOD │ 0 │ 0.2 │ 0 │
+│ hdfs_ttl │ local │ 1 │ ['disk1','disk2','disk3','disk4'] │ JBOD │ 0 │ 0.2 │ 0 │

-│ hdfs_ttl │ remote │ 2 │ ['disk_hdfs'] │JBOD │ 0 │ 0.2 │ 0 │
+│ hdfs_ttl │ remote │ 2 │ ['disk_hdfs'] │ JBOD │ 0 │ 0.2 │ 0 │

-Reconstruct an existing table
+Apply to an existing table

-1. View the current storage policy.
+1. Check the current storage policy of the table:

-SELECT
+SELECT storage_policy

 FROM system.tables